Govt identifies 1,537 projects worth Rs 6.5 lakh crore under Sagarmala programme | Business

 - India

-Sonowal further said that container turnaround time at major ports has also been reduced due to the Sagarmala program.

-''As many as 1,537 projects at an estimated cost of around Rs 6.5 lakh crore have been identified for implementation as a part of the Sagarmala program,'' he said in a press conference after chairing the meeting of the National Sagarmala Apex Committee (NSAC).
+''As many as 1,537 projects at an estimated cost of around Rs 6.5 lakh crore have been identified for implementation as part of the Sagarmala programme,'' the minister for ports, shipping and waterways said at a press conference after chairing the meeting of the National Sagarmala Apex Committee (NSAC).

-The Minister for Ports, Shipping, and Waterways said that the government is working on the holistic development of 75 coastal districts of the country.

-The committee reviewed the Sagarmala program and the progress of port-linked road and rail connectivity projects, and the development of floating jetties and inland waterways.

-The meeting was attended by Minister of Road Transport and Highways Nitin Gadkari, Minister of Commerce and Industry Piyush Goyal, Minister of Civil Aviation Jyotiraditya Scindia, and Minister of Railways Ashwini Vaishnav, among others.

-Sagarmala program is aimed at accelerating economic development in the country by harnessing the potential of India's 7,500 kilometers long coastline and 14,500 kilometers of potentially navigable waterways announced by the prime minister in 2014 and approved by the Union Cabinet on March 25, 2015.
+Sagarmala programme is aimed at accelerating economic development in the country by harnessing the potential of India's 7,500 kilometres long coastline and 14,500 kilometres of potentially navigable waterways announced by the prime minister in 2014 and approved by the Union Cabinet on March 25, 2015.

+The minister said that the committee reviewed the progress of the Sagarmala programme and deliberated on various agendas.

+He said there are 802 projects worth Rs.
+5.5 lakh crore under the Sagarmala programme targeted to be executed by 2035. ''Out of which, 202 projects worth Rs 99,281 crore have been completed,'' Sonowal said, adding that a total of 29 projects worth Rs 45,000 crore have been successfully implemented under Public-Private Partnership (PPP) model, thus, reducing the financial burden on the exchequer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)